Eddyj1n/credit-card-transaction-allocator/README.md

 # Credit card transaction allocator
-Script to allocate transactions to different card holders, to make gaining award points easier.
+Script to allocate transactions to different card holders based on lofcation.
+Uses fuzzy matching to extract the location from the description column.